 Bed bugs are quite pesky little buggers.
 They bite, suck your blood, and just leave at night.
 Bed bugs are notoriously hard to spot with the naked eye and most people frankly do not know where to begin.
 Not that strange considering that they make it impossible for people to find them because it is all an active effort to stay under the radar.
 Once you know that bed bugs like to stay tucked away in dark and dry places, you can start your search with much more confidence than before.
 Bed bugs on the mattress like to stay in between the seams of the mattress.

 By simply looking at the sides and lifting the mattress can reveal a lot more than you wanted, but now you know what you are dealing with.
-The mattress alone is not the only place where bed bugs reside, even though the name may strongly suggest that bed bugs are only confined or only prefer the bed.
+You can notice some bed bug poop on the mattress.
+The mattress alone is not the only place where bed bugs reside, even though the name may strongly suggest that bed bugs are only coon your fined or only prefer the bed.
 Bed bugs prefer any place that is a good escape and a good hiding place.
 Get a flashlight ready and shine it between all the gaps, screw holes, and under loose paint.
 Bed bugs are minuscule insects so hiring pest control technicians are the best option here.

 Do Bed Bugs Live in Mattress or Box Spring?

 They have the possibility to invest both the mattress and box spring, but since they prefer to stay close to their host, the mattress is preferable.
 If your box-spring is made from wood, it may well be a possibility that bed bugs may hide and breed in the gaps, crevices, and gaps that have formed.
-Bed bugs prefer porous material such as wood where cracks and other deformities over time can give them a good hiding place.
+Bed bugs prefer porous material such as wood where cracks and other deformities over time can give them a good hiding place for bed bugs to lay larvae.
+What do bed bug larvae look like?
+The larvae might be found anywhere under a mattress, upholstered furniture, or even wooden furniture.
 When your bed frame is made out of aluminum or steel, there is no way bed bugs can exploit the metal to stay hidden because there is nothing to go into.

 How Do Bed Bugs Get Into Your Mattress?